northern-information/arcologies-docs/collections/_structures/vale.md

 name: Vale
 image: vale.png
 flavor: At least it plays in key.
-attributes: ['Range Min', 'Range Max', 'Velocity']
+attributes: ['Range Min', 'Range Max', 'Velocity', 'Output', 'Duration', 'Channel', 'Device']
 ---
-Randomly plays notes within a range.
+Randomly plays a synth or MIDI note within a range.
 Routes the flow of signals through open ports.